ADC

 Sample configurations

-In the following sample configuration, HTTP/2 and direct HTTP/2 is enabled on HTTP profile HTTP-PROFILE-HTTP2-CLIENT-SIDE.
+In the following sample configuration, HTTP/2 and direct HTTP/2 are enabled on HTTP profile HTTP-PROFILE-HTTP2-CLIENT-SIDE.
 The profile is bound to virtual server LB-VS-1.

 set ns httpProfile HTTP-PROFILE-HTTP2-CLIENT-SIDE -http2 enabled -http2Direct enabled